chesshacker/chesshacker.github.io/experience/rackspace.md

 Lastly, I do quite a bit of non-coding outreach through [Castle Chess][castle].
 Rackspace really supports community outreach.
-One way they do that is by providing 24 hours of volunteer time, which I have completely for the past two years, teaching an after-school chess program at Encino Park Elementary School.
+One way they do that is by providing 24 hours of volunteer time, which I have completely used for the past two years, teaching an after-school chess program at Encino Park Elementary School.
 I also teach chess two other times each week at Encino Branch Library and Parman Library.
 This outreach is strictly volunteer, and I enjoy seeing the kids learn important life skills from this fun and mentally-stimulating game.

 [core-values]: https://www.youtube.com/watch?v=-_YjxSe1T1c
 [support]:     https://support.rackspace.com